mikethwolff/AWS-Cloud-Architect-Design-Provision-and-Monitor-AWS-Infrastructure-at-Scale/README.md

 **Part 1**

 Download the starter code.
-In the main.tf file write the code to provision
+In the main-terraform.tf file write the code to provision

 - AWS as the cloud provider
 - Use an existing VPC ID